 ALG Global is a subsidiary of Indra Group, a Madrid-based holding company with interests in global defence, air traffic and space companies.

-The firm, which has 57,000 workers worldwide, made €4.343 billion (Sh624.5 billion) revenues in 2023.
+The firm, which has 57,000 workers worldwide, made €4.343 billion (Sh624.5 billion) in revenues in 2023.

 “ALG was engaged by Kenya’s Ministry of National Treasury and Planning to provide consultancy services for the development of an aviation policy for Kenya, and to review the proposed medium-term investment requirements for enhancing its aviation infrastructure and related services, particularly at Jomo Kenyatta International Airport in Nairobi,” says the Spanish firm on its official website.

-When he appeared before the Senate Committee on Roads, Transport and Housing last week, Roads and Transport Cabinet Secretary Davis Chirchir revealed that ALG’s study set the stage for the pivot towards public private partnerships (PPPs) for development of airports due to financial constraints at the exchequer.
+When he appeared before the Senate Committee on Roads, Transport and Housing last week, Roads and Transport Cabinet Secretary Davis Chirchir revealed that ALG’s study set the stage for the pivot towards public private partnerships (PPPs) for the development of airports due to financial constraints at the exchequer.

 “The infrastructure deficit was an output of the National Aviation Policy study and Medium-Term Investment Plan of December 2022 done by ALG of Spain,” said Mr Chirchir.